 5 Where to stay in Brunei?

 I stayed at the Badi’ah Hotel in Brunei Town (Bandar Seri Begawan) It is only a few minutes from the airport and not too far from the must-see places in town as well.
-Plus they provide pick up and drop off shuttle service from the hotel.
+Plus they provide pick-up and drop-off shuttle service from the hotel.

 I stayed in the executive room and must say there was a lot of space!
-Huge King size bed, a nice comfortable leather couch, desk and chair to work, water delivered daily and newspaper too if you are into it, and free wifi!
+Huge King size bed, a nice comfortable leather couch, desk, and chair to work, water delivered daily and newspaper too if you are into it, and free wifi!

 Buffet breakfast was fresh every day, mostly Asian inspired but there was an element of English with cakes, bread and you can order your eggs as you wish.
-There is also a swimming pool on level 3 (from memory) and a cafe/restaurant on the ground floor which I didn’t get to visit because of my busy schedule but spend a few minutes to check it out.
-Overall, I liked this hotel, enjoyed my stay here and recommend it to you on your visit to Brunei.
+There is also a swimming pool on level 3 (from memory) and a cafe/restaurant on the ground floor which I didn’t get to visit because of my busy schedule but spend a few minutes checking it out.
+Overall, I liked this hotel, enjoyed my stay here, and recommend it to you on your visit to Brunei.

-6 Is Brunei safe to travel?
+6 Is Brunei safe to travel to?

 7 Can I wear shorts in Brunei?

 Although Brunei is an extremely conservative country, it’s acceptable to wear shorts or even swimwear of your choice here.
 Having said that though, I would respect the culture and wear a long sarong that can be worn as a skirt or a thin crop top on top of my swimwear.
 I also wore all long skirts and half sleeves during my stay.

 When is the best time to visit Brunei?